Profilerr

 Counter-Strike isn’t just a game.
 From the release of CS 1.6 to the modern CS2, this franchise has attracted millions of users with its peculiar mix of fast-paced combat and strategy.
 And, as with other popular games, the most skilled players were able to turn their hobby into a full-fledged career.

 And yet, even those professional gamers are not immune to time, and lots of them have retired due to disagreements with team managers, losing popularity, and many others.
 Health and stress-related issues are another common cause for pro players to leave the scene.
 Usually, the best retired CS pro players become broadcast analysts or coaches, while the rest just disappear entirely from the public's eye.
+And often, such gamers become underrated CS2 pro players who never have time to reach their potential.

-So, today, we will talk about the legends that arose within the Counter-Strike community during its long lifespan.
+But, today, we will talk about the legends that arose within the Counter-Strike community during its long lifespan.
 Here, you’ll discover the top 5 pro CS players who left professional cybersports after reaching significant results in CS:GO or other games of the franchise.

 ScreaM